Keith Egan - Personal Trainer with Type I Diabetes

 Episode Cover

-Hi my name is Brad Miller and Welcome to the Chronically Human Podcast where we have discussions aimed at creating a better world with...
+Thank you for joining us today.
+My name is Brad Miller and this is The Chronically Human Podcast where we have discussion aimed at...

 Listen